-$The following \ abbreviations \ are \ defined \ here \ and \ are \ detailed \ elsewhere \ in \ this \ Prospectus.$
+The following abbreviations are defined here and are detailed elsewhere in this Prospectus.

-Articles of Incorporation The articles of incorporation of the Fund.
-Authorised Entities Any of: (a) BNP Paribas, Luxembourg Branch and related entities of BNF Paribas Group.; (b) the services providers acting as on behalf of the Controllers such as the Depositary, the Central Administrative Agent, the paying agent, the auditor, the distributor and its appointed sub-distributors, legal and financia advisers; (c) a firm in Luxembourg that is engaged in the business of providing client communication services to professionals of the financial sector; (d) a third party in the United Kingdom engaged in the provision of transfer agency software and technology solutions; (e) any entity being part of Van Lanschol Kempen; or (f) any other service providers contracted from time to time to facilitate the provision of services to the Fund.
+Authorised Entities Any of: (a) BNP Paribas, Luxembourg Branch and related entities of BNP Paribas Group.; (b) the services providers acting as on behalf of the Controller such as the Depositary, the Central Administrative Agent, the paying agent, the auditor, the distributor and its appointed sub-distributors, legal and financia advisers; (c) a firm in Luxembourg that is engaged in the business of providing client communication services to professionals of the financial sector; (d) a third party in the United Kingdom engaged in the provision of transfer agence software and technology solutions; (e) any entity being part of Van Lanscho Kempen; or (f) any other services to the Fund.
 Base currency The base currency of the Fund is EURO.
 Board of Directors The Board of Directors of the Fund.
 Business Day A day on which banks are open for business in Luxembourg.
 Central Administrative Agent BNP Paribas, Luxembourg Branch Classes Pursuant to the Articles of Incorporation, the Board of Directors may decide to issue, within each Sub-Fund, separate classes of Shares (hereafter referred to as "Class" or "Classes") whose assets will be commonly invested but where a specific sales or redemption charge structure, fee structure, minimum investment amount, taxation, distribution policy or other feature may be applied.
-Conversion of Shares Unless specifically indicated to the contrary for any Sub-Fund, shareholders may at any time request conversion of their Shares into Shares of another existing Sub-Fund on the basis of the net asset values of the Shares of both Sub-Funds concerned, determined on the common applicable Valuation Day.
+Conversion of Shares Unless specifically indicated to the contrary for any Sub-Fund, shareholder may at any time request conversion of their Shares into Shares of anothe existing Sub-Fund on the basis of the net asset values of the Shares of both Sub-Funds concerned, determined on the common applicable Valuation Day.
 CSSF Commission de Surveillance du Secteur Financier - the regulatory and supervisory authority of the Fund in Luxembourg.
 Dealing cut off The latest time by which an order for a subscription, conversion or redemption will be accepted for execution on the next available Dealing Day.
 Dealing Day The day on which the Shares may be issued, converted and redeemed and which is any Business Day.
 Depositary The assets of the Fund are held under the custody or control of BNP Paribas Luxembourg Branch.
 Directive The Directive 2009/65/EC of 13 July 2009, as amended.
 Eligible Market A Regulated Market in an Eligible State.
 Eligible State Any Member State of the EU or any other state in Eastern and Western Europe Asia, Africa, Australia, North and South America and Oceania.
 ESG Environmental, Social and Governance ESMA European Securities and Markets Authority EU The European Union.
 Europe/European Referring to geographical Europe, including Eastern Europe and Russia.
 Euro/EUR The official single European currency adopted by a number of EU Member States participating in the Economic and Monetary Union (as defined in European Union legislation).
 FATCA Foreign Account Tax Compliance Act as might be amended, completed or supplemented.
 FATF Financial Action Task Force (also referred to as Groupe d'Action Financière).